Skip to content

-Given that email is such a popular form of personal and professional communication, it is important to ensure you chose an appropriate professional greeting for your email.
-Whether you’re emailing your colleague about an upcoming deadline or contacting a hiring manager, that first line in your email really makes a difference.
-Let’s discuss the importance of opening your email with a professional greeting and provide you with some email greetings to use.
+Email is a very popular form of communication in today’s business world, and it’s important to chose an appropriate professional greeting for every email.
+Whether you’re emailing your colleague about an upcoming deadline or contacting a hiring manager, that first line in your email makes a difference.

 Why are email greetings important?